Cycling in Portland, Oregon: Bicycle infrastructure

 Portland is developing a network of bicycle boulevards to make cycling easier and safer.
-The east side of Portland is particularly well-suited for this technique due to its consistent grid of north/south and east/west streets.
+The east side of Portland is particularly well-suited for this technique due to its consistent grid of north–south and east–west streets.
 The boulevards are defined with a combination of street markings, signs, and better signals for crossing busy intersections.

 Another route is the Vera Katz Eastbank Esplanade.

 In order to try to prevent car-bike crashes the city has painted sections of hazardous bike lanes blue.

 More recently, the city has installed experimental bike boxes that allow bicyclists to wait ahead of motorized traffic at red lights.

 An important milestone in Portland's utility cycling infrastructure was the expansion of the sidewalks of Hawthorne Bridge in 1997, which significantly improved the safety and ease of bicycle commuting across the Willamette River.

 In 2004, a bike path along the Sunset Highway between Sylvan and Cedar Hills was completed, helping to link Beaverton and downtown Portland.

 Bicycle access to the Morrison Bridge opened to mixed reviews in March 2010.

-In recent years, the City of Portland has built personal motor-vehicle free bridges for pedestrians and cyclists who's commute crosses busy interstates or the Willamette river, and need a safe route.
+In recent years, the City of Portland has built personal motor-vehicle free bridges for pedestrians and cyclists whose commute crosses busy interstates or the Willamette river, and need a safe route.
 Some of these bridges include the Blumenauer Bridge (2022), Ned Flanders Crossing (2021), and the Tilikum Crossing (2015), which is open to pedestrians and cyclists, as well as MAX, buses, and Streetcar.

 In 2021, PBOT began to place large, concrete planters to replace the traffic cones they had used for the previous year, in order to slow down traffic on neighborhood streets.
 They were strategically placed at intersections in residential neighborhoods, and most have signage above them which indicate a recommended speed limit of 15 mph.

-Bicycle parking
+Parking

 A recent project will bring covered bicycle parking to the popular southeast Hawthorne Boulevard shopping district.

 Events

 The Bicycle Transportation Alliance sponsors an annual Bike Commute Challenge, in which thousands of commuters compete for prizes and recognition based on the length and frequency of their commutes.

+The Portland World Naked Bike Ride is the world's largest iteration of the World Naked Bike Ride protest.
+The Portland tradition was established in 2004.

+The annual event Ladds 500 was established in 2016 for the purpose of riding around a park in Ladd's Addition 500 times, individually or as part of a team.

 Pedalpalooza is an annual festival with hundreds of community-organized free bike events.